-Founder of Marshall Plan for Moms & Girls Who Code
+Founder of Moms First & Girls Who Code

-Saujani began her career as an attorney and activist.
+Reshma began her career as an attorney and Democratic organizer.
 In 2010, she surged onto the political scene as the first Indian American woman to run for U.S. Congress.
-During the race, Saujani visited local schools and saw the gender gap in computing classes firsthand, which led her to start Girls Who Code.
+During the race, Reshma visited local schools and saw the gender gap in computing classes firsthand, which led her to start Girls Who Code.
+She also served as New York City’s Deputy Public Advocate, where she created innovative partnerships to support DREAMers and promote campaign finance reform, among other initiatives.

-Saujani is a graduate of the University of Illinois, Harvard’s Kennedy School of Government, and Yale Law School.
-Her work on behalf of young women has earned her broad recognition on lists including Fortune World’s Greatest Leaders; Fortune 40 Under 40; WSJ Magazine Innovator of the Year; Forbes Most Powerful Women Changing the World; and Fast Company 100 Most Creative People, among others.
+Reshma is a graduate of the University of Illinois, Harvard’s Kennedy School of Government, and Yale Law School.
+Her innovative approach to movement building has earned her broad recognition on lists including: Fortune World’s Greatest Leaders; Fortune 40 Under 40; WSJ Magazine Innovator of the Year; Forbes Most Powerful Women Changing the World; and Fast Company 100 Most Creative People, among others.
 She is the winner of the Harold W. McGraw, Jr. Prize in Education.

 Do you run yourself ragged trying to not just do it all, but do it all flawlessly?
 Do you lose sleep ruminating over small mistakes or worrying that something you said or did might have offended someone?
 Have you ever passed up a big opportunity - a relationship, job, or a personal challenge - for fear you wouldn't nail it right away or look foolish trying?
 For you, is failure simply not an option?